overview Heading link

 There is no one-size-fits-all approach to designing a syllabus.
 The structure of a course syllabus will differ depending on instructor, course topic, method of instruction, departmental policies and practices, and institutional guidelines.
 However, there are ways to structure a syllabus that are more effective than others.
-We provide suggestions and recommendations in the syllabus toolkits.
+In this syllabus toolkit we provide syllabus templates and additional resources to help you create an inclusive and welcoming syllabus.

 A syllabus serves many purposes and is more than a simple contract or informational document for your students.
 Your syllabus should: